 ABV = Alcohol By Volume

-The recommended supplies you need to brew an extract batch at home:
+The recommended items you need to brew an extract batch at home:

 Stove or burner outside burner will make the process go a lot faster since most burners are a lot hotter than normal cooking stoves and if you have a boil over not so much mess to clean up.